savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * if payment is received at receiver, it checks it and aborts
 * availability: this is the big problem.
 Someone can cause receiver to abort tx, which can eventually stop these txs.

-Network and Revive: secure payment hubs supporting Off-Blockchain Rebalancing
+Talk 9: Network and Revive: secure payment hubs supporting Off-Blockchain Rebalancing {#talk9}
 ----------
 By Rami Khalil, Arthur Gervais